unicef/publicgoods-toolkit/procurement.md

 of RFP respondents.
 This might mean dropping the requirement for a vendor to have experience and references around past government projects.

-**KEY RECOMMENDATION**: It is more important to attract bids from vendors who are experienced at open source development than to attract vendors who are experienced at government contracting.
+**KEY RECOMMENDATION**: Attract bids from vendors who are experienced at open-source development rather than vendors who are only experienced at government contracting.

 There are several strategies procurement agencies use in this regard: